How to Prepare for the SAT

 Want to learn how to get prepared for the SAT from testing experts?
 Read on!
 Here we discuss how to study for the SAT, tips for taking the test, and much more.

 Well, you have made it, the date is set.
 You are going to take the SAT.
 This test can help make or break your admission into your dream school.
 Like any other test, your score has to be high and acceptable.
-Not unlike any other tests, this is a test that consists of multiple sections, each graded differently with questions that you may have never seen on any other test.
+Not unlike any other test, this is a test that consists of multiple sections, each graded differently with questions that you may have never seen on any other test.

 This requires a study program like one you have never seen before.
 This article will help guide you on the best resources to study for the SAT, tips and tricks when taking the test, and other options you may have if you still have some concerns regarding being able to get the grade you wish.

 A challenge you will face while studying for the SAT will be figuring out the best schedule to help you succeed.
-SAT study plans are usually customizable; there is no one size fits all.
+SAT study plans are usually customizable; there is no one-size-fits-all.
 You should take your study preferences, SAT score goals, and resources into account on how to prepare for the SAT.

 Before starting your SAT preparation you must figure out when to take the exam.
 With general college application timelines, most students aim to take their first SAT in the fall of their junior year.
 That way, you can retake the SAT in springtime if you want a higher score.
 This will free up a lot of space in your senior year, where you will focus on college applications.